nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Introduction

 Welcome user!
-This user guide will provide you with all essential information required for you to make full use of our task manager, TasKitty.
+This user guide will provide you with all the essential information required for you to make full use of our task manager, TasKitty.

 TasKitty is a task manager that can help you manage events, deadlines that you have to meet, or simply tasks that you want to get done whenever you have free time.